amzn/style-dictionary/.changeset/small-apes-train.md

 'style-dictionary': minor
 ---

-Allow passing a custom FileSystem Volume to your Style-Dictionary instances, to ensure input/output files are read/written from/to that specific volume.
+Allow passing a custom FileSystem Volume to your Style Dictionary instances, to ensure input/output files are read/written from/to that specific volume.
-Useful in case you want multiple Style-Dictionary instances that are isolated from one another in terms of inputs/outputs.
+Useful in case you want multiple Style Dictionary instances that are isolated from one another in terms of inputs/outputs.

 ```js
 import { Volume } from 'memfs';